-StackedMemory backing memory containers are explicitly created and sized, and have well-defined lifetimes similar to objects in a ScopedMemory area.
-A Stacked-Memory object can be created as either a host, which has its own backing memory container, or a guest, which draws its backing memory directly from its parent's backing memory container.
-When a StackedMemory object is created in an allocation context other than StackedMemory, it is necessarily a host and is called a root StackedMemory.
-In this case, its backing memory container is drawn from a notional global backing memory container.
-Applications should assume that a root StackedMemory's object is immortal, and implementations need not release it even if it is finalized.
+StackedMemory object is created in an allocation context other than StackedMemory, it is necessarily a host and is called a root StackedMemory.
+In this case, its backing store is drawn from a notional global backing store.
+A root StackedMemory's backing store will be freed under the same conditions as other host StackedMemory backing stores, but applications should not assume that the implementation provides any guarantees with respect to fragmentation if this occurs.
 When a StackedMemory object is created in another StackedMemory's allocation context, it may be created as either a host or guest, as illustrated in Figure 11.1.
-When it is created as a host, its backing memory container is drawn from its parent area's container, and its backing memory is created in the newly-divided container.
-When it is created as a guest, its backing memory is created in its parent's backing memory container.
+When it is created as a host, its backing store is drawn from its parent area's backing store, and its allocation area is created in the newly-divided backing store.
+When it is created as a guest, its allocation area is created in its parent's backing store.